-Qualifying Event - A loss of coverage that would make a Qualified Beneficiary eligible to receive continuation coverage under COBRA.
+Qualifying Event - A loss of coverage that would make a Qualified Beneficiary eligible to receive continuation coverage under COBRA, or that allows an eligible GIC member to enroll or change coverage outside of the annual enrollment period.

 Spouse - A person who is legally married to the Subscriber, as defined and interpreted based on federal law or applicable state law.